dengking/discrete/docs/Algorithm/State-space-search/App/Complete-n-ary-tree/Exact-cover/index.md

 >
 > 一、"control row"

-Each column will have a special node known as the "column header," which will be included in the column list, and will form a special row ("control row") consisting of all the columns which still exist in the matrix.
+Each column will have a special node known as the "column header," which will be included in the column list, and will form a special row ("**control row**") consisting of all the columns which still exist in the matrix.

 Finally, each column header may optionally track the number of nodes in its column, so that locating a column with the lowest number of nodes is of [complexity](https://en.wikipedia.org/wiki/Big_O_notation) O(*n*) rather than O(*n*×*m*) where *n* is the number of columns and *m* is the number of rows.
 Selecting a column with a low node count is a heuristic which improves performance in some cases, but is not essential to the algorithm.

+#### Exploring

+In Algorithm X, rows and columns are regularly eliminated from and restored to the matrix.

+> NOTE:
+>
+> 一、删除后如何恢复？

+Eliminations are determined by selecting a column and a row in that column.
+If a selected column doesn't have any rows, the current matrix is unsolvable and must be backtracked.
+When an elimination occurs, all columns for which the selected row contains a 1 are removed, along with all rows (including the selected row) that contain a 1 in any of the removed columns.
+The columns are removed because they have been filled, and the rows are removed because they conflict with the selected row.
+To remove a single column, first remove the selected column's header.
+Next, for each row where the selected column contains a 1, traverse the row and remove it from other columns (this makes those rows inaccessible and is how conflicts are prevented).
+Repeat this column removal for each column where the selected row contains a 1.
+This order ensures that any removed node is removed exactly once and in a predictable order, so it can be backtracked appropriately.
+If the resulting matrix has no columns, then they have all been filled and the selected rows form the solution.

+#### Backtracking

+To backtrack, the above process must be reversed using the second algorithm stated above.
+One requirement of using that algorithm is that backtracking must be done as an exact reversal of eliminations.
+Knuth's paper gives a clear picture of these relationships and how the node removal and reinsertion works, and provides a slight relaxation of this limitation.

+#### Optional constraints

+It is also possible to solve one-cover problems in which a particular constraint is optional, but can be satisfied no more than once.
+Dancing Links accommodates these with primary columns which must be filled and secondary columns which are optional.
+This alters the algorithm's solution test from a matrix having no columns to a matrix having no primary columns and if the heuristic of minimum one's in a column is being used then it needs to be checked only within primary columns.
+Knuth discusses optional constraints as applied to the [*n* queens problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
+The chessboard diagonals represent optional constraints, as some diagonals may not be occupied.
+If a diagonal is occupied, it can be occupied only once.